 Frank Cordell starts to stumble on his feet a little ” I guess I bounced a little more than I thought I did” Brauner tells Lois to take him home so he can rest, so Lois drives Frank home.

-She adds a bit after, “or something” the innuendo blatantly now is referring to them having sex.
+She adds a bit after, “or something” The innuendo blatantly now is referring to them having sex.
 Now this is pretty racy since they are not married.
 And she is the one initiating the gesture.
-He plays along with the role reversal then he grabs her, kisses her first saying “well I hardly know you Miss Walker” It’s a sustained passionate embrace, we can hear her breathing hard as her sexual desire has been triggered almost to the point of climax.
-She apologizes for desiring him in a time when he is weak.
+He plays along with the role reversal then he grabs her, and kisses her first saying “Well I hardly know you Miss Walker” It’s a sustained passionate embrace, we can hear her breathing hard as her sexual desire has been triggered almost to the point of climax.
+She apologizes for desiring him at a time when he is weak.
 “I’ve been acting like a selfish little heel.”

-It lacks a self conscious moral judgement.
+It lacks a self-conscious moral judgment.
 Cordell says he’d be disappointed if she didn’t want to be with him.
 She tells him that’s all she wanted to hear.
-Pretty ahead of it’s time, this is a very gender neutral, adult relationship without the emerging yet ambiguous power struggles in 60s film as to who acts like a man and who acts like a woman.
+Pretty ahead of its time, this is a very gender-neutral, adult relationship without the emerging yet ambiguous power struggles in 60s films as to who acts like a man and who acts like a woman.